 In this article, I provide tips on booking your professional wedding DJ for 2020, 2021 & 2022.

 With the benefit of over 30 years of experience as a professional Wedding DJ (DJ Mark Platinum standard), this article will guide many couples on what to consider when booking a DJ for their special day.
-Equally this advice applies to all parties and events.
+Equally this article applies to all parties and events.

 When to book your Wedding Disco